-Tip #2: When swimming indoors without exposure to daylight, apply a skin oil to the face.
-If no sunlight is present (nighttime swimming or little to no windows) then sunscreen is not needed but you still want to protect your skin.
-A few drops of a treatment oil such as Pro Remedy Oil or even pure jojoba oil massaged into the skin will create a barrier to prevent the chlorine from drying out the skin.
+If no sunlight is present (nighttime swimming or little to no windows) then sunscreen is not needed, but you still want to protect your skin from chlorine.
+A few drops of a treatment oil or even pure jojoba oil massaged into the skin will create a barrier to prevent the chlorine from drying out the skin.

-Tip #3: After swimming, immediately shower to rinse the chlorine off the skin.
-The longer the chlorine remains on the skin, the more likely dryness and damage to the moisture barrier will occur so getting it off quickly will be very helpful.
+The longer the chlorine remains on the skin, the more likely dryness and damage to your moisture barrier are, so getting it off quickly will be very helpful.

-Swimming is one of the best forms of exercise for all ages so keep up this great activity but give a little extra thought to your skin so it can stay protected from chlorine and other minerals.
+Swimming is one of the best forms of exercise for all ages, so keep up this great activity!
+Just be sure to give a little extra thought to your skin so it can stay protected from chlorine and other minerals.
 This will ensure it stays moist, supple, and healthy-looking.

 Note: A lot of people are now converting to saltwater pools because they have less of a chemical scent and the water feels softer on the skin, but it’s important to know that saltwater pools still use chlorine and can be just as drying for the skin.
 If you have a saltwater pool, all of the above steps will still apply.